-Even if you don’t notice your connection dropping, your computer and Olark may be unable to communicate with each for a brief period.
+Even if you don't notice your connection dropping, your computer and Olark may be unable to communicate with each other for a brief period.

 - Try an incognito (Chrome) or private (Firefox) session of the browser you're currently trying in.
 If this works, you've already narrowed down your solution to your cache/ cookies or a browser extension.